 - Divide the 500 sqm to be treated into 100 sqm areas.

 - Wash the feeder through with water to ensure it is clean.

-- Fill the bowl with water before attaching the hose.
+- Add 1 portion i.e. a fifth of the pack to feeder bowl.
+Then fill the bowl with water before attaching the hose.

-- Taking care to keep the feeder in an upright position apply evenly to the whole of the area for 8 minutes using a side-to-side motion to keep the nematodes well mixed.
+- Taking care to keep the feeder in an upright position apply evenly to 100 sqm for 8 minutes using a side-to-side motion to keep the nematodes well mixed.
 During this time most of the nematodes will have been applied.

-- Treat the same area again for a further 16 minutes to apply the remaining nematodes as well as to make sure they are adequately watered in.
+- Treat the same 100 sqm area again for a further 8 minutes to apply the remaining nematodes as well as to make sure they are adequately watered in.

 - Adhering strictly to the application timings will ensure that any remaining colour in the bowl will be due to inert carrier only and that you have performed an even application.